 4. When do you need to move your product?

 Now that we’ve covered the product and the equipment required to transport it, let’s talk about the project timeline.
-The key consideration here is that, due to the specialized nature of food-grade-liquid-bulk shipping, there is a relatively small pool of carriers that handle it.
+The key consideration here is that, due to the specialized nature of food-grade-liquid-bulk shipping, there is a relatively small pool of bulk freight carriers that handle it.
 This pool is diminished even further by additional equipment needs as discussed above.

 There are also seasonal considerations with food-grade liquid bulk shipping.
 When the wine season in California is booming, many trucks are tied up.
 The same goes for seasonal fruit juice spikes.